Easy Does It – 5 Steps to WordPress Optimization

 5. Run an Inspection

-Taking all of these steps will improve the performance, search engine appeal, and trustworthiness of your website.
-And while we’re confident that these suggestions can help even the most novice WordPress user get even more out of their website, there is still more work that can – and probably should – be done.
+Taking these steps will improve the performance, search engine appeal, and trustworthiness of your website.
+While we’re confident that these suggestions will help even the most novice WordPress user, there is more work to do.
+WordPress optimization is an ongoing effort.